-A low severity fire, Aroga moth infestation, or brush treatments would decrease the overstory of sagebrush and allow for the understory perennial grasses to increase.
+A low severity fire (or brush management) would decrease the overstory of sagebrush and allow for the understory perennial grasses to increase.
 Fires are typically low severity resulting in a mosaic pattern due to low fuel loads.
 A fire following an unusually wet spring or a change in management favoring an increase in fine fuels may be more severe and reduce sagebrush cover to trace amounts.
 Annual non-native species are likely to increase after fire.